d-stoll/citymatch/README.md

 | [city-service](/city-service)  |  REST-API for querying cities around the world. | [docs](http://localhost:8080/swagger-ui.html#/city-service)

 ### Security
-The clines backend uses the OIDC standard for authentication and authorization of users.
+The CityMatch (formerly clines) backend uses the OIDC standard for authentication and authorization of users.
 The authorization server is provided by [Okta](https://www.okta.com/) and can be reached at https://login.clines.de/oauth2/default.

 To authenticate against the backend services a valid access token must be passed in the Http-Header field